alexisvincent/systemjs-hot-reloader/README.md

   })
 }
 ```
-You can drop the if statement, but it is nice and convenient to load reloader only for when on localhost.
+You can drop the if statement, but it is nice and convenient to load reloader only when on localhost.
 That way you can go into production without changing anything.

 ## Examples